WRK2.1 Overseas domestic workers in private households

 - Specific terms and condition of employment

-Employers should complete the 'statement of terms and conditions of employment' template provided on the UK Border Agency website and the ODW should sign it to confirm acceptance of the conditions.
-Statement of the terms and conditions of employment of an overseas domestic worker in a private household in the UK (a copy of this can be downloaded under 'Related links' on the right of this page).
-This includes confirmation of pay - i.e. that the ODW will be paid in accordance with Naitonal Minimum Wage legislation, time off, and holiday entitlement.
+Employers should complete the 'statement of terms and conditions of employment' found at Appendix 7 of the Immigration Rules and the ODW should sign it to confirm acceptance of the conditions.
+Appendix 7 (which can be located by clicking here) includes confirmation of pay - i.e. that the ODW will be paid in accordance with National Minimum Wage legislation, time off, and holiday entitlement.
 This information will also be required when a leave to remain application is made or, in the cases of pre April 2012 applicants, when an application is submitted for the domestic worker to remain with a new employer.

 Where an interview is appropriate, applicants should be interviewed on their own, at least on their first application, to establish that they understand the terms and conditions of the employment and are willing to go to the UK.
 For further information see Domestic workers section.

 Successful applicants should be given the website address www.direct.gov.uk for information explaining their rights under the UK's criminal and employment laws.

 Domestic workers must be paid at least the NMW unless they are subject to an exemption.

 If the applicant is a member of the employer's family and lives in their home they will not qualify for the NMW if:

 - they help run the family business, or